 What did Diogenes say to Alexander the Great?

-Ancient tales explain that when Alexander the Great visited Corinth, Diogenes was the only person who did not go to pay his respects.
+Ancient tales explain that when Alexander the Great visited Corinth, the Greek minimalist philosopher Diogenes was the only person who did not go to pay his respects.

-Alexander finding him lying in the sun, asked what he could do for him.
+Alexander found him lying in the sun.
+He asked what he could do for him.
 Diogenes replied, "I would have you stand from between me and the sun."

 Alexander was struck at what he considered the greatness of Diogenes, and reportedly said later that if he were not Alexander, he would choose to be Diogenes.